awsdocs/amazon-vpc-network-administrator-guide/doc_source/Cisco_Troubleshooting_NoBGP.md

 174.78.144.73 205.251.233.122 QM_IDLE           2002    0 ACTIVE
 ```

-You should see one or more lines containing an *src* of the remote gateway specified in the tunnels\.
-The *state* should be `QM_IDLE` and *status* should be `ACTIVE`\.
+You should see one or more lines containing an `src` value for the remote gateway specified in the tunnels\.
+The `state` should be `QM_IDLE` and `status` should be `ACTIVE`\.
 The absence of an entry, or any entry in another state, indicates that IKE is not configured properly\.

 For further troubleshooting, run the following commands to enable log messages that provide diagnostic information\.